‘Dragon Ball Super’ Episode 78 Spoilers: Tournament Of Power Practice Match

 Based on Dragon Ball Super Episode 78 spoilers, the future Omni King will request to see Goku in a match with other fighters before the tournament.
 Goku will have to face fighters from Universe 9 for this trial match.
 Viewers will have a first look at the gods and the strongest fighters from that universe.

-Goku’s first choice for a teammate is his son Gohan who is now a scholar.
+Goku’s first choice for a teammate is his son Gohan, who is now a scholar.
 The teasers reveal that Gohan will not be too keen on taking part in the fight and Goku needs to look for two members to join his team.
 Vegeta already passed on a chance to train with Goku since Bulma is going to give birth any time.
 However, he might decide to join in the fight now that their universe is at stake.
 Krillin could also join Goku in this fight.

 There are suggestions that the Universe 9 God of Destruction is the one who looks like a clown.
 The wolf and the fighter that looks like a female version of Majimbo could be their opponents in the pre-match.